hazelrc/Game-UI-System-Prototype-Unity/README.md

 1. Clone the repository
 2. Open the project using Unity Hub
 3. Ensure Unity version compatibility
-4. Open the main scene
+4. Open the Prototype 5 scene
 5. Press Play in the Unity Editor

 ---

 ## 🎥 Demo Video

-[Insert gameplay demo link here]
+(Add gameplay demo link here)